ornl-training/julia-intro/episodes/01_03_Julia_type_system.md

 ## Objectives

-  - "Understand the structure of the type tree."
+  - Understand the structure of the type tree.
-  - "Know how to traverse the type tree."
+  - Know how to traverse the type tree.
-  - "Know how to build mutable and immutable types."
+  - Know how to build mutable and immutable types.

 ::::::